 Although there is an upside to this particular topic because it talks about museums.
-And museums – however strange they may be – still provide some knowledge and learnings.
+Here we have a list of the weirdest museums in the world.
 Let's get right into it, shall we?

 Entry Fee: Free